Donmclean/logi/README.md

 **Customized Logging**

-`logi.mixed()` utilizes the main features of [chalk js](https://github.com/chalk/chalk) in an attempt to simple the logging experience.
+`logi.mixed()` utilizes the main features of [chalk js](https://github.com/chalk/chalk) in an attempt to simplify the logging experience.

 **Examples**
-pass in an arr of objects in this format
+pass in an array of objects in this format

 ```
 options = [{